QLD Wide - 60 Seconds Claim Advice

 Claim FAQs

 Car accident calculators provide preliminary estimates based on user input and can be useful as a starting point.
-You could seek legal advice if you wish to understand how calculations apply to your personal injury case.
+You could seek legal advice if you wish to understand how calculations apply to your personal injury case and the factors that impact the final amount.

-The severity and type of your injuries and how they impact your daily life are primary considerations determining the value of injury compensation payouts.
-Also considered are your:
+The severity and type of psychological and physical injuries and how they impact your daily life are primary considerations determining the value of injury compensation payouts.
+Also considered are:

 • Lost wages